Skip to Main Content

 Retiring at 65 y.o. with $2 million in super will usually mean a pretty comfortable life in retirement.
 Of course, it won't last as long as it would if you retired at 70, but by using a retirement needs calculator, you can get an estimate of your ideal retirement income and super balance.

-*Past performance is not a reliable indicator of future performance and should never be the sole factor considered when selecting a fund.
-Comparisons and modelling by SuperRatings, commissioned by ISA, and show average difference in pension net benefit results after the first 5 years of retirement of the main balanced investment options of 8 Industry SuperFund# pension products and a sample set of retail pension products tracked by SuperRatings with a 5 year performance history to 30 June 2023 (23 funds), taking into account historical earnings and fees.
-The model assumes a drawdown amount of 5% per annum, which is deducted monthly.
+Comparisons modelled by SuperRatings, commissioned by ISA and shows average differences in pension net benefit of the 'main pension Balanced option' of 7 Industry SuperFunds and retail funds tracked by SuperRatings, over a 5 year period.
+A 'main pension Balanced option' being the fund's largest pension Balanced option where 60% to 76% of the fund's assets are invested in growth investments.
+Where a fund does not have a Balanced option, the option closest to SuperRatings’ benchmark range of 60% to 76% growth investments is used.
 Outcomes vary between individual funds.
-Modelling performed on 6 October 2023 using data as at 30 June 2023.
-See the Assumptions page for more details about modelling calculations and assumptions.
-General advice only.
-Consider a fund's Product Disclosure Statement (PDS) and your personal financial situation, needs and objectives, which are not accounted for in this information, before making an investment decision.
+Modelling performed on 16 October 2024 using data as at 30 June 2024.
+See www.industrysuper.com/assumptions for more details about modelling calculations and assumptions.
+Consider a fund's Product Disclosure Statement (PDS) and your personal financial situation, needs or objectives, which are not accounted for in this information, before making an investment decision.
 ISA Pty Ltd ABN 72 158 563 270 Corporate Authorised Representative No. 426006 of Industry Fund Services Ltd ABN 54 007 016 195 AFSL 232514.

 Need help planning your retirement?